phumke/ember-component-plugin/README.md

 ## Outstanding TODOs

+* Nest all platforms of a single component so the tree goes: component -> different platforms -> associated files
 * Add support for services
 * Add support for routes
 * Add right click menu to open editors window